 - "It's at this point in the program where the driving enthusiasts among you will probably want to tap out.
-Said plainly, while competent, this is not an entertaining vehicle to drive." -- Autoblog
+Said plainly, while competent, this is not an entertaining vehicle to drive." -- Autoblog (2013)

 Acceleration and Power

-The 2013 Buick Encore is powered by a turbocharged, 1.4-liter four-cylinder engine that generates 138 horsepower.
-A six-speed automatic transmission and front-wheel drive are standard, while all-wheel drive is optional.
-The EPA reports that the 2013 Encore gets up to 25/33 mpg city/highway, which makes it one of the most fuel-efficient SUVs in the class.
+The 2015 Buick Encore has a turbocharged 1.4-liter four-cylinder engine that generates 138 horsepower.
+A six-speed automatic transmission is standard.
+With an EPA-estimated 25/33 mpg city/highway, the Encore uses less fuel than many SUVs in the class.

-- "With so little power on tap and roughly 3200 pounds to lug around, the Encore isn't fast, but it is decently quick thanks to its low-end turbo punch." -- Motor Trend
+- "With so little power on tap and roughly 3200 pounds to lug around, the Encore isn't fast, but it is decently quick thanks to its low-end turbo punch." -- Motor Trend (2013)

 Handling and Braking

-- "With a simple suspension setup of struts in front and a torsion-beam axle in the rear, the Buick Encore nevertheless achieves a masterful balance between refined ride quality and taut body control, as if it had been developed in Germany, not Korea." -- Automobile Magazine
+- "With a simple suspension setup of struts in front and a torsion-beam axle in the rear, the Buick Encore nevertheless achieves a masterful balance between refined ride quality and taut body control, as if it had been developed in Germany, not Korea." -- Automobile Magazine (2013)

 Next Steps: Buick Encore